Eric Lindros trade: Aftermath

-Bobby Clarke, who succeeded Farwell as the general manager of the Flyers, feuded with Lindros and his parents during his time with Philadelphia.
+Bobby Clarke, who succeeded Farwell as the general manager of the Flyers, feuded with Lindros and his parents in the late 1990s.
 Lindros sat out the entire 2000–01 NHL season after rejecting a one-year, $8.5 million offer as he demanded a trade from the Flyers.
 The Flyers traded him to the Rangers in 2001.
 After Lindros retired from the NHL, the Flyers inducted him into their team Hall of Fame in 2014.